MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/rendering-tools/js-runtime.md

 If you notice jank (interruptions of rendering) in your JavaScript, collect a Sampling Profile.
 Sampling Profiles show where running time is spent on functions in your page.

-1. Navigate to the **Memory** tool of DevTools.
+1. In DevTools, go to the **Memory** tool.

-1. Choose the **Allocation sampling** radio button.
+1. Click the **Allocation sampling** radio button.

-1. Choose **Start**.
+1. Click **Start**.

-1. Depending on what you are trying to analyze, you may either refresh the page, interact with the page, or just let the page run.
+1. Depending on what you are trying to analyze, you can either refresh the page, interact with the page, or just let the page run.

-1. Choose the **Stop** button when you are finished.
+1. When you're finished, click the **Stop** button.

-> [!NOTE]
-> You may also use the [Console Utilities API](../console/utilities.md) to record and group profiles from the command line.
+You can also use the [Console Utilities API](../console/utilities.md) to record and group profiles from the command line.

 <!-- ====================================================================== -->